torrentius/RDK-READY-HW-REQUIREMENTS/README.md

 **Requirement**

-New platform designs SHOULD comply with the applicable Arm Base System Architecture (BSA) and Server Base System Architecture (SBSA) requirements appropriate for embedded platforms.
+New platform designs SHOULD comply with the applicable Arm Base System Architecture (BSA) requirements appropriate for embedded platforms.

 The SoC SHALL implement standard Arm architectural components, including processors, interrupt controllers, timers, MMU, SMMU (where applicable), and other architectural IP blocks in accordance with Arm recommendations.